-Actions and resources related to resource use and the circular economy
+Actions and resources related to resource use and circular economy

 The Company fulfils its environmental commitments, as detailed in its Environmental Policy, through its management system.
 100% of Enagás activity is ISO 14001 standard certified.
-In 2024, more than 47 thousands of euros in OpEx was spent on this certification for conducting internal and external verifications and monitoring legal requirements.
-See note '2.1 Operating profit' of the Consolidated Annual Accounts for details.
+In 2024, more than 47 thousands of euros in OpEx was allocated to this certification for internal and external verifications and for monitoring legal requirements (see Note '2.1 Operating profit' in the Consolidated Annual Accounts for details).
 Furthermore, the Serrablo and Yela storage facilities and the Huelva and Barcelona regasification terminals are EMAS (Eco-Management and Audit Scheme) certified.